 Overview Personal tax Deferral of the general and special sales tax payments' due date.
 Voluntary deferral of certain components of the social security contribution.
-Personal income tax filing and payment due dates have been Changes to customs and import procedures. payment due dates have been extended to 30 June 2020.
+Changes to customs and import procedures.
 To ease cash flow constraints, a mechanism has been put in place by the Jordanian Council of Ministers to help with expediting the settlement of companies' open appeals with respect to disputed income tax, sales tax, and customs duty assessments.
 All court proceedings against social security defaulters have been suspended.
 The validity of trade licenses of all businesses in Jordan has been extended to 1 June 2020.
 Effective 17 March 2020, Jordan's National Defense Law No. 13 of 1992 (the "Defense Law") was passed by the Jordanian Prime Minister, putting in force military control over normal government operations and giving the Prime Minister the right to suspend the application of existing laws.
 On 30 March 2020, Defense Order No. 5 was released, which suspended the following due dates and periods, effective 18 March 2020: All due dates and periods specified in effective Jordanian laws, including the terms of limitation to initiate legal proceedings.
 All due dates and periods for taking any action at any governmental ministry or department, or any public or official institution in accordance with effective Jordanian laws, including the Social Security Corporation.
 The dates for filing general and special sales tax returns that become due during the period that the Defense Law is in effect.
 The Order excludes the suspension of due dates related to payment of any financial obligations.
-On 30 April 2020, Defense Order No. 10 was released and stated that: The income tax filing and payment deadline for the year ended 31 December 2019 are extended till 30 June 2020 for both corporations and individuals.
-The due dates for remitting the withholding tax applicable to local services and imported services have also been extended to 30 June 2020.
+On 30 April 2020, Defense Order No. 10 was released and stated that: The due dates for remitting the withholding tax applicable to local services and imported services have also been extended to 30 June 2020.
+Personal income tax filing and payment due dates have been extended to 30 June 2020.